Managing forced affection on children: Setting boundaries & teaching consent

 Maybe their Grandparents are dismissive and refuse to change their behaviour…

-Maybe it is too awkward (or inappropriate) to ask them to respect your child’s body boundaries.
-Especially if it isn’t a problem with the other grandchildren.
+Maybe it is too awkward (or inappropriate) to ask them to respect your child’s body boundaries, especially if it isn’t a problem with the other grandchildren.

 Maybe physical displays of affection are a common occurrence in your culture…